 The PSNS Library

 Long before the computer and the internet, a library was an essential tool for scientific study.
 From its founding in 1867 the Society accumulated a vast collection of books and journals.
 Today, the Library remains in the possession of the Society and is housed in Perth Museum and Art Gallery.
 It is, perhaps, the most complete Victorian natural history library outside of a university or a national library.
 There are around 2,500 books in the collection, most were published in the 19th century.
 It is a treasure trove for students of the history of science.
 There is an early edition of Darwin’s ‘Origin of Species‘ as well as volumes on botany, zoology, geology, entomology, fungi, ferns, molluscs, archaeology, exotic travel expeditions, local antiquarianism, catalogues from places like the British Museum, and journals from learned institutions all over the world.
 Many of the books are heavily annotated by PSNS members and provide a valuable insight into Victorian cultural life in Perth.
 A small part of the collection is in the Library room of the Perth Museum, which can be viewed on request.
 The bulk of the library is conserved in the Museum archives.
 Individual volumes may be viewed via the normal Museum channels.
 The Library Room itself is of interest: the furnishings were designed for the room, and photographs of past Presidents of the Society hang above the bookcases.
-It is open to visitors on occasional open days.
-In 2018, it will open for Doors Open Days on Sunday 30 September, 11:00 – 16:00.
+The room is open to visitors on occasional open days.

 Publications available to purchase